luickk/simple-dgps/README.md

 GPS is an widely used and relatively cheap technology, as with everything the price behaves proportionally to the performance.
 That said, a 20$ GPS module can achieve an accuracy of roughly 7 meters, in good conditions.
 A 70$ receiver does have a few advantages as for example in the variety of protocols or reading speed but none in accuracy.

 There are a few technologies available which offer accuracy of up to a few mm, but those are not just expensive but also very costly to implement and use.
-Technologies such as RTK(Real Time Kinematic) that rely on Phaseshift measurements to calculate the required pseudo ranges etc. cost up to a few thousand dollars and are very sensible, which often makes them dependent on corrections by nearby correction stations.
+Technologies such as RTK(Real Time Kinematic) that rely on phaseshift measurements to calculate the required pseudo ranges etc. cost up to a few thousand dollars and are very sensible, and dependent on at least 6 sats in order to be reliable.

 ## Simple Differential GPS Approach